Apple TV (2nd and 3rd generation): Troubleshooting playback performance

 Note: 1080p HD content is available on Apple TV (3rd generation) only.

-It's always a good idea to keep your software up-to-date.
-Software updates may include feature changes and fixes that may enhance your viewing experience.
+It's always a good idea to update your software.
+Software updates can include feature changes and fixes that might enhance your viewing experience.

 Verify DNS and network settings

-If you are experiencing abnormal wait times when attempting to purchase or rent on your Apple TV, it could be due to changes made to your network settings (such as the DNS address on your Apple TV and/or router or base station).
-You should use the default DNS entry supplied by your ISP, on both your Apple TV and router.
-Changing the DNS entry may result in a longer time before playback begins.
+If you're experiencing abnormal wait times when you try to purchase or rent content on your Apple TV, see if your network settings changed (such as the DNS address on your Apple TV and router or base station).
+You should use the default DNS entry supplied by your ISP on your Apple TV and router.
+Changing the DNS entry might increase the time before playback begins.
 Also, you should configure your Apple TV to use DHCP for the network setup, unless you have a custom network with specifically-assigned IP addresses.